 A History Lesson – The Car that Started it All: The BMW 2002

 There's nothing worse than wild inaccuracies, and there's no question that BMW fanatics are shaking their heads.
 I can hear it now: "The BMW 'New Class' began with the 1500 in 1961, and the 1602 didn't come out until 1966!"
-BMW's post-war brand owes everything to the success of the New Class 1500 sedan; its sales allowed the company to pay its shareholders due dividends for the first time since the early '40s.
+BMW's post-war brand owes everything to the success of the New Class 1500 sedan; its sales allowed the company to pay its shareholders due dividends for the first time since the early '40s, way before you could even buy Amazon shares!
 However, the 1500 is hardly the car the world remembers as a truly classic BMW.
 Instead, the 1500 was over-shadowed by its smaller, more nimble, and cheaper counterpart: The '02.

 The "02" series was intially introduced as the 1600-2, with the "2" denoting it as the coupe-based counterpart to the 1600 sedan of 1966.
 The market called for something less appointed and more affordable than the sedans BMW was rapidly growing a name for, and as such, BMW's design director, Wilhelm Hofmeister (of Hofmeister Kink fame, which began on the 1500) assigned the 02 project to two staff designers - Georg Bertra, and Manfred Rennen.
 The to-be coupe was based off of the 1500 platform, however, it was changed rather radically, featuring a shorter wheelbase and lighter weight.
 Most importantly, it possessed a unique style that, in time, could become iconic in the automotive world.